This guide takes you through the steps of how to register a company in Thailand.

 - The amount already paid in money on each share; the total amount of money received in respect of shares

-- The address of the principal office and of all branch offices and any other relevant particulars
+- The address of the principal office and all branches and any other relevant particulars

 Step 5: Registering for corporate income tax and VAT

-Once your company has been registered, and within 60 days of incorporation or the commencement of operations, you will need to apply for and obtain a company corporate tax ID card from the Revenue Department.
-This process can be completed online.
+Once your company has been registered and within 60 days of incorporation or the commencement of operations, you will need to apply for and obtain a company corporate tax ID card from the Revenue Department.

 If your company has a turnover of more than THB 1.8 million per annum and is not subject to Special Business Tax, you must register for VAT within 30 days of the date the company’s turnover exceeds the threshold.